google/angle/doc/CaptureAndReplay.md

 ```
 adb shell setprop debug.angle.capture.trigger 0
 ```
-ANGLE will detect this change and start recording the requested number of frames.
+ANGLE will detect this change and start recording the requested number of frames, and the trace files will be written to OUT_DIR.

+Any number of traces can be captured in succession.
+After a trace has been captured, reset the TRIGGER to the number of frames to be captured, optionally reset the OUT_DIR location, and again set the trigger back to zero to begin the new trace.

 ## Testing